 "Carlos Brathwaite!
 Carlos Brathwaite, remember the name!"

-Former West Indies paceman-turned commentator Ian Bishop screamed on the microphone after the allrounder smoked a T20 World Cup-winning six in the final over at the Eden Gardens.
-You don't even need to get into details, just say these above-mentioned words and everyone will automatically understand the tournament, the match, the batsman, bowler and the over we are talking about.
+You don't even need to get into details, just say these above-mentioned words, and everyone will automatically understand the tournament, the match, the batter, the bowler and the over we are talking about.

 Having already won the T20 showpiece event in 2012, West Indies came into this tournament as red-hot favourites.
 They were filled with ferocious big-hitters and almost every West Indian player had the ability to come up with a match-winning performance on their day.

 The Daren Sammy-led side commenced their campaign in style by chasing down England's 183-run target with utmost ease, courtesy of Chris Gayle's unbeaten hundred.
 They then smashed defending champions Sri Lanka by seven wickets before being involved in a couple of low-scoring thrillers.
 While they managed to emerge victorious against South Africa, the Men in Maroon failed to chase down 124 against Afghanistan.

 They then came face to face against a strong Indian side in the semi-finals and they managed to out-muscle the MS Dhoni-led side on the back of Johnson Charles, Lendl Simmons and Andre Russell's showings.

 Like West Indies, England too had previously won the tournament - in 2010.
 Eoin Morgan's men lost their first encounter and then were involved in three back-to-back close finishes.
 They managed to hunt down South Africa's huge total of 229 with just two wickets to spare and then defended two par totals against Afghanistan and Sri Lanka respectively.